Green Howards: Interbellum

-During the Interbellum, the 2nd Battalion was posted from 1925 to 1927 to the Imperial fortress colony of Bermuda.
+During the Interbellum, the 2nd Battalion was posted from 1925 to 1927 to the Imperial fortress colony of Bermuda, including during the 1926 Havana–Bermuda hurricane that sank HMS Valerian.
+The battalion's band performed a concert to raise funds for the survivors and families of the deceased.

 Second World War

 Men of D Company of the 1st Battalion, Green Howards occupy a captured German communications trench during the breakout at Anzio, Italy, 22 May 1944.

 During the Second World War, the regiment was again increased in size, although not to as large an extent as in the 1914–1918 conflict.
 In all, twelve battalions saw service: